 Traditional logic programming possesses logical, functional, and operational semantics, which coincide with each other [8], [10], and [15].
 Jaffar and Lassez showed that CLP is a generalization of traditional logic programming in the sense that it possesses these three semantics [7].
 In addition, they introduced algebraic semantics of CLP.
 According to [7], execution steps of CLP programs depend upon decision of the satisfiability of constraints in a given domain.
 However, we require more; the canonical forms of constraints should be computed if the constraints are satisfiable.
 This is a very similar situation to that in ordinary logic programming where the unification procedure decides the satisfiability of equations in the Herbrand universe and computes the most general unifier if satisfiable.
-Since equations can be considered constraints, the operational model of CLP is an extension of the model (of usual logic programming) based on unification.
-Thus, we are almost on the side of Jaffar and Lassez in the theoretical argument, but are on a different side in the details.
+Therefore, unification can be considered constraint solving under the above requirement.
+The operational model of CLP is an extension of the model (of usual logic programming) based on unification.

 This paper describes the theoretical foundation, implementation, and application of CAL (Contrainte avec Logique), which is the CLP language we are developing.
+We are almost on the side of Jaffar and Lassez [7] in the theoretical argument, but are on a different side in the details.
 After a preliminary definition of the logical semantics of CLP in Section 2, Section 3 presents functional semantics and Section 4 presents operational semantics.
 Section 5 discusses the canonical forms of constraints which are appropriate as the answers from the system.
 The language, CAL, which treats polynomial equations as constraints is introduced in Section 6, and Boolean CAL, which is a version of CAL that treats Boolean equations as constraints, is described in Section 7.